mattwarkentin/fidelius/README.md

 ## Usage

-You will generally only use a single function from this package, the `charm()` function.
-As its main input, this function will accept an R Markdown file, that can be rendered to any HTML format, or an existing HTML file.

 ``` r
 library(fidelius)
 ```

+You will generally only use a single function from this package, the `charm()` function.
+As its main input, this function accepts an R Markdown file, that must be rendered to an HTML format, or an existing HTML file.

 When calling `charm()`, you must either supply the password in the function call, like `charm("index.Rmd", password = "pw1234!")`, or, if